-Year 11 and 12 students have access to a newly renovated and furnished Senior Central study centre which is shared with Senior School staff.
+Year 11 and 12 students have access to Senior Central study centre which is shared with Senior School staff.
 The facility supports a range of learning styles with two private "breakout" rooms for group work and peer learning.
 The furnished courtyard is available for students who prefer a private outdoor learning environment.